Outrageous Cherry

-Outrageous Cherry were an American psychedelic pop / power pop band from Detroit, Michigan, United States.
+Outrageous Cherry was an American psychedelic pop / power pop and punk band from Detroit, Michigan, United States.

 Outrageous Cherry formed in 1991, and soon expanded to a four-piece after performing live in 1993.
 The group has released 13 albums, including 2014's The Digital Age.

 Larry Ray, the band's guitarist, died at the age of 63 from lung cancer on October 24, 2017.